eabald/why-everyone-should-make-chat-app/notes.md

 ### D. Images upload

 Next nice to have thing is image upload.
-Let's be honest, how to use chat app when one can't send mems to their friends?
 This task has it's own challenges and in most cases requires different solutions than other parts of the app.

 ### E. Chat-bots

-If You like to crank up your app to 11, add chat bot, or better two.
-This kind of feature often require some external integrations which are always good.
+If we like to crank up your app to 11, we should add chat bot, or better two.
+This kind of feature often require some external integrations which are something nice to have.
 It shows the ability to use external sources and to integrate them smoothly.

 ## 4. Is chat app perfect showcase app?